Spark-Innovations/SC4/README.md

 ### SC4 - Secure Communications for Mere Mortals

 SC4 is a web application that provides secure encrypted communications and secure digital signatures.
-It is intended to be a replacement for PGP/GPG.
+It is intended to eventually be a replacement for PGP/GPG.
+The main advantages that SC4 claims over PGP
-The main advantages that SC4 claims over PGP are:
+are:

 1. Less code.
 The cryptographic core of SC4 is only 33 kilobytes of minimized Javascript.
 Compare that to 247kB for OpenPGP-JS.
 A smaller